 Tobacco Prevention and Cessation for Youth and Young Adults

 With the alarming rise of the use of e-cigarettes, or vapes, among youth, it’s more important than ever to work together every day to take down tobacco!
 No matter the type of product, tobacco use is almost always established during adolescence and there is a critical need to stop youth initiation of tobacco before it begins.
+Early use of any tobacco product, including e-cigarettes, among youth disrupts brain development, increases the risk of long-term addiction and may cause irreversible health effects before reaching adulthood.1 The risks of tobacco use can have a big impact on a young person’s overall health and every aspect of life, including their academic success.

 Know the Risks